TomCordemans/LABS/docs/wireshark/README.md

 The following file will be used: [intro.pcapng](https://www.tomcordemans.net/intro.pcapng)

 Questions:
-* How many packets does this pcapng file contain?
+* How many packets does this PCAPng file contain?
 * What IP addresses made a TCP connection in frames 18, 21, and 22?
 * What HTTP command was sent by the client in frame 23?
 * What response was sent by the HTTP server in frame 29?
-* What is the length of the largest frame in this pcapng file?
+* What is the length of the largest frame in this PCAPng file?
 * What protocols are visible in the protocol column?
 * What web browser was used by the client?